Tresor11/BookStore/README.md

 This project is a simple application where the user can create a book and can filter the books they want to see by category.
 The application fetches the data from a rails API that was built especially for this project

+### Future features
+- make the app responsive for mobile devices
+- implement the user authentication

 ## Built With

 - javaScript